 Fremont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fremont is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fremont who work in sales jobs (10.71%), office and administrative support (10.29%), and management occupations (9.59%).

-Fremont is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Fremont is a great place for families with children to consider.
+First of all, many other families with children live here, making Fremont a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Fremont has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Fremont’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Fremont in 2022 was $46,410, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $185,640 for a family of four.